As a sports reporter, there was one thing I always looked forward to … the start of football season.

 Nothing could replace the atmosphere of going to a stadium and the excitement of fans tailgating.

 I always made it a point to walk around the parking lot to take in the smells of barbecue ribs, burgers and hot dogs.

 We missed that in 2020.

 As college football kicks off this year, I’m reminded that sports are back.
 Kids are getting back on the playing fields, courts and pitches (for you European football fans).

 I was also reminded of a stock I recommended in June as a play on the sports revival.

-Using Adam O’Dell’s six-factor Green Zone Ratings system, I found a company that has a strong share of the sports and swimwear market.
-It’s one we are “Strong Bullish” on.
+Using Adam O’Dell’s six-factor Green Zone Ratings system, I found a company in June that has a strong share of the sports and swimwear market.
+We were “Strong Bullish” on it then, and we are “Strong Bullish” on now.

-The underlying stock is situated to outperform the broader market by at least three times over the next 12 months.
+This stock is up 20% since I recommended it in June, and it’s situated to outperform the broader market by at least three times over the next 12 months.

 A Big Market Rebound Means Profits Galore